 I love the combination of pumpkin and chocolate in baked goods.
 These cookies are soft, chewy, and filled with deliciously sweet chocolate chips.

 Make these cookies in advance or eat them when they're warm and gooey from the oven- they taste phenomenal either way!
-Go ahead and make a double batch, too, because you won't have any cookies left over!
+Go ahead and make a double batch, because you won't have any cookies left over!

 3. Pumpkin Streusel Bread

 This versatile treat could be eaten as breakfast, a snack, or dessert because it's just that good!
-It also makes a perfect gift basket addition or baked item to send over to your neighbor's house for the holidays.
+It also makes a perfect gift basket addition or baked item to send to your neighbor's house for the holidays.

 4. Pumpkin Zucchini Muffins